-Online learning at Erie Community College provides the flexibility
+Online learning at SUNY Erie provides the flexibility

 of learning anytime and anywhere.
 Students who have family responsibilities,